What Price Hollywood?: Plot

 Brown Derby waitress Mary Evans is an aspiring actress who meets film director Maximillan "Max" Carey in the restaurant.
 Max is very drunk but is charmed by Mary and he invites her to a premiere at Grauman's Chinese Theatre.
 Max, who has an active sense of humor, arrives to collect her in a jalopy rather than a limousine and then gives the car to the parking valet as a tip.

 Max takes Mary home after the event, but the next morning he remembers nothing about the previous night.
 Mary reminds him that he had promised her a screen test and expresses concern about his excessive drinking and flippant attitude, but he tells her not to worry.

 Mary's screen test is a miserable failure, but she begs for another chance.
 After extensive rehearsals, she shoots the scene again, and producer Julius Saxe is pleased with the result, signing her to a contract.
 Just as quickly as Mary achieves stardom, Max finds his career on the decline, and he avoids a romantic relationship with Mary so that she will not become involved in his downward spiral.

 Mary meets polo player Lonny Borden, who loves her despite his jealousy of her career demands.
 Lonny convinces Mary to marry him although Julius and Max try to discourage her.
 Lonny becomes increasingly annoyed by Mary's devotion to her work and finally leaves her.
 After their divorce is finalized, Mary discovers that she is pregnant.

 Mary wins an award for her acting, but her moment of glory is disrupted when she must post bail for Max after he is arrested for drunk driving.
 She takes him to her home, where he wallows in self-pity despite her encouragement.
 Later, alone in Mary's dressing room, he stares at himself in the mirror and compares his face to that in a photograph from long before.
 He finds a gun in a drawer and commits suicide with a bullet to the chest.

 Mary becomes the center of gossip about Max's suicide.
-Hoping to heal her emotional wounds, she flees to Paris with her son and reunites with Lonny, who begs her to forgive him and give their marriage another chance.
+Hoping to heal her emotional wounds, she flees to France with her son and reunites with Lonny, who begs her to forgive him and give their marriage another chance.